dhamidi/smolcode/planner/planner.md

 ## Overview

 The module is designed around a `Planner` type, which acts as the main interface for interacting with plans.
-Plans are stored as JSON files in a specified storage directory.
-Each plan has a unique ID (which is also its name and the base of its filename) and contains a list of steps.
+Plans are stored in a SQLite database, specified by a database file path.
+Each plan has a unique ID and contains a list of steps.

 ## Core Concepts

 ### Planner

 The `Planner` struct is the entry point for all plan management operations.
-It holds the path to the storage directory where plan files are kept.
+It manages the connection to the SQLite database where plan data is stored.

-- `New(storageDir string) (*Planner, error)`: Creates a new `Planner` instance.
-It ensures the specified `storageDir` exists, creating it if necessary.
+- `New(databasePath string) (*Planner, error)`: Creates a new `Planner` instance, connecting to or creating a SQLite database at the given `databasePath`.
+It initializes the database schema (defined in `schema.sql`) if it's not already present.

 ### Plan

 The `Plan` struct represents a collection of steps.

 - `ID`: A unique identifier for the plan (e.g., "active").
-This ID is used as the filename (e.g., "active.json").
+This ID corresponds to the primary key in the `plans` database table.
-- `Steps`: A slice of `*Step` pointers.
+- `Steps`: A slice of `*Step` pointers, representing the ordered tasks within the plan.
-- `name`: An internal field representing the plan's name, typically derived from the filename.

 #### Plan Methods

-- `Create(name string) *Plan`: (Associated with `Planner`) Initializes a new `Plan` in memory with the given name.
-The plan is not persisted until `Save` is called.
+- `Create(name string) (*Plan, error)`: (Associated with `Planner`) Creates a new plan in the database with the given name (which serves as its ID).
+Returns an in-memory `Plan` object.
-- `Get(name string) (*Plan, error)`: (Associated with `Planner`) Retrieves a plan by its name from the storage directory.
+- `Get(name string) (*Plan, error)`: (Associated with `Planner`) Retrieves a plan and its associated steps and acceptance criteria by its name (ID) from the database.
-- `Save(plan *Plan) error`: (Associated with `Planner`) Writes the given plan to a JSON file in the planner's storage directory.
+- `Save(plan *Plan) error`: (Associated with `Planner`) Persists the state of the given `Plan` object (including its steps and acceptance criteria) to the database.
+This involves updating existing records or inserting new ones as needed.
-- `Remove(planNames []string) map[string]error`: (Associated with `Planner`) Attempts to delete plans by their names from the storage directory.
+- `Remove(planNames []string) map[string]error`: (Associated with `Planner`) Attempts to delete plans (and their associated steps/criteria due to cascading deletes) by their names (IDs) from the database.
 Returns a map of plan names to errors (nil on success).
-- `List() ([]PlanInfo, error)`: (Associated with `Planner`) Returns summary information for all plans in the storage directory.
+- `List() ([]PlanInfo, error)`: (Associated with `Planner`) Returns summary information (name, status, task counts) for all plans stored in the database.
-- `Compact() error`: (Associated with `Planner`) Removes all completed plans (where all steps are "DONE") from the storage directory.
+- `Compact() error`: (Associated with `Planner`) Removes all completed plans (where all steps are "DONE" or the plan has no steps) from the database.

 - `Inspect() string`: (Method of `Plan`) Returns a string representation of the plan, formatted for display, showing each step's number, status, ID, description, and acceptance criteria.
 - `NextStep() *Step`: (Method of `Plan`) Returns the first step in the plan that is not marked as "DONE".
 Returns `nil` if all steps are completed.